-You’ve probably experienced this one.
-On the hottest day of the year, the air conditioner in your home starts blowing out warm air or stops running completely.
-Along with hundreds of other people in our community, you pick up the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+It never fails.
+On the hottest day of the year, the air conditioner in your home starts blowing out warm air or stops running entirely.
+Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and suffer with the heat until they arrive.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to minimize the likeliness of this happening to you this summer.

 Maximize Air Flow

 For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air throughout the rooms of your home.
-If Air blockage or obstruction of any kind can end up translating to money out of pocket for you.
-To guarantee great air flow, make sure to keep space around the vents - indoors and outside.
+If Air blockage or obstruction of any kind can cause problems in your unit.
+To ensure your air conditioner has the air flow it needs, make sure to keep the area clear around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat